Matar Ka Nimona Recipe

 • Heat 1 tablespoon of ghee in a pan over medium heat.

-• Cover the pan with a lid and cook for 8-10 minutes until the peas are tender.
+• Cover the pan with a lid and cook for 8-10 minutes, or until the peas are tender.
+Stir the mixture occasionally while cooking to ensure even cooking.

 • Remove the pan from the heat.

-• Transfer the cooked peas to a blender and pulse until a slightly coarse paste is made.
+• Transfer the cooked peas to a blender and pulse until a slightly coarse paste forms.
 Do not add any water when blending.
+Do NOT blend to a smooth texture; the chunky texture is what gives Nimona its character.

 Fry The Potatoes